STAT545-UBC-hw-2018-19/hw09-garyzhubc/README.md

 This is an exercise of https://github.com/STAT545-UBC/make-activity.

-In this submission, I chosed to explore start and end character association.
+In this submission, I explored start and end character association.

 I have added: